top of page

 Andrew Choat, Chief Information Security Officer, MTF Finance

-International Keynote: Building trust and resilience at the General Bank of Canada through unifying risk, cybersecurity, & innovation
+International Virtual Keynote: Building trust and resilience at the General Bank of Canada through unifying risk, cybersecurity, & innovation

 • Unifying compliance, risk, GRC and cybersecurity under one framework to mend fragmentation, streamline governance and cut recovery time objectives by half